django/dsf-working-groups/active/website.md

 ### Delegated responsibilities:
 - Members triage the project’s issues and pull requests.
-- Member maintain and monitor the website including updating versions
+- Member maintain and monitor the website including updating versions.
-- Mentor new contributors to the website
+- Mentor new contributors to the website.
 - Run or support djangoproject.com sessions in DjangoCon sprints.
-- Chair, Co-Chair and Board Liaison can sign off on new features
+- Chair, Co-Chair and Board Liaison can sign off on new features.

 ## Initial membership